DIFERA is Liberate’s employer accreditation scheme.

 This is the first scheme in the Channel Islands to award organisations with a quality mark that demonstrates to employees (past, present and future), to clients and suppliers that your organisation places Diversity, Inclusion, Fairness, Equality, Respect and Acceptance at the heart of what you do.

 The accreditation scheme is a natural development from the Channel Islands Equality and Diversity Awards that launched in September 2016.
-It is hoped that several of the early adopters of the Accreditation Scheme will also be nominees when the awards are next held in March 2018.

 What is involved?